perrys12/msaMachineLearningandAI/README.md

 Step by Step Instruction:
 1. The first step to do is load in the dataset.
-2. We then mov exploring the data where I use df.shape and other commands to find missing data and make the data full without any imbalances
+2. We then move to exploring the data where I use df.shape and other commands to find any imbalances of data and to find any missing data
-3. Scaling the distribution of the dataset so it can be ready to be read.
+3. I then start to scale the distribution of the dataset so it can be ready to be read and used for data manipulation.
 4. We then start to build the machine learning model
 -